daos-stack/daos/docs/admin/administration.md

   - NORMAL: a fully functional device in-use by DAOS
   - EVICTED: the device is no longer in-use by DAOS
   - UNPLUGGED: the device is currently unplugged from the system (may or not be evicted)
-  - NEW: the device is plugged and available and not currently in-use by DAOS
+  - NEW: the device is plugged and available and not currently in use by DAOS

 To list only devices in the EVICTED state, use the (--show-evicted|-e) option to the list-devices command.

 The transport address is also listed for the device.
-This is either the PCIe address for normal NVMe SSDs, or the BDF format address of the backing NVMe SSDs behind a VMD (Volume Management Device) address.
+This is either the PCIe address for NVMe SSDs, or the BDF format address of the backing NVMe SSDs behind a VMD (Volume Management Device) address.
 In the example below, the last two listed devices are both VMD devices with transport addresses in the BDF format behind the VMD address 0000:5d:05.5.